Object-Centric Diffusion for Efficient Video Editing: Object-Centric Diffusion

 We further introduce an effective technique that promotes token merging in background areas while discouraging information loss in representations of foreground objects.
-More specifically, when applying ToMe, we associate each source token $\x_i$ a binary value $m_i \in \{0,1\}$, obtained by aligning foreground masks to latent resolution, that specifies whether it belongs to the foreground region.
+More specifically, whenever applying ToMe, we associate each source token $\x_i$ a binary value $m_i \in \{0,1\}$, obtained by aligning foreground masks to latent resolution, that specifies whether it belongs to the foreground region.
 Then, we simply account for $m_i$ in computing similarity between the source token $\x_i$ and the destination token $\x_j$, as follows:

-where $\eta \in [0, 1]$ is a user-defined weighting factor such that $\eta=1$ corresponds to the original ToMe.
-By reducing the value of $\eta$ we reduce similarities of source tokens corresponding to edited objects, and therefore reducing their probability of being merged into destination tokens.
-The behavior of the weighted similarity metric $\eta\text{-Sim}$ can be appreciated in~\cref{fig:ablations_saliency}.
-As shown, the unmerged tokens (in blue) tend to stay more and more on the edited object while the merged tokens fall in background areas as $\eta$ decreases, although destination tokens are still sampled distributed across spatiotemporal volume. \paragraph{Merging in 3D} Diffusion-based video editing heavily relies on cross-frame attention operations to increase the temporal-consistency in generated frames~\cite{controlvideo}.
-Given its quadratic cost, this layer becomes the main computational bottleneck especially when increasing the number of frames it involves (\cref{sec:analysis}).
-The standard ToMe only merges tokens in the spatial dimension.
-This is sub-optimal as it does not allow merging along the temporal dimension, which is the main source of redundancy for video.
+where $\eta \in [0, 1]$ is a user-defined weighting factor ( $\eta=1$ corresponds to the original ToMe).
+By reducing the value of $\eta$, we deliberately weaken the similarities of source tokens corresponding to edited objects, therefore reducing their probability of being merged.
+The behavior of the weighting factor can be appreciated in~\cref{fig:ablations_saliency}: as $\eta$ decreases, the unmerged tokens (in blue) tend to locate more and more on the edited objects, avoiding information loss in their locations.

+\paragraph{Merging spatio-temporal token volumes} Diffusion-based video editing heavily relies on cross-frame attention to increase the temporal-consistency in generated frames~\cite{controlvideo,li2023vidtome}, incurring in severe computational bottlenecks.
+The standard ToMe merges tokens only in the spatial dimension, underexploiting the most prominent redundancies in videos, which occur along the time axis.
 As a remedy, we apply ToMe \emph{within spatiotemporal volumes}.
-Besides taking advantage of temporal redundancy, this strategy allows greater flexibility in choosing how to trade-off merging spatial vs. temporal information, by simply varying the size of the volumes.
+This strategy takes advantage of temporal redundancy and allows flexibility in choosing how to trade-off merging spatial vs. temporal information by simply varying the size of the volumes.